kennolot/CTF-pi/4. vulnerable_web_apps/ctfpi4_0/manual4_0.md

 ### Cleaning up

-When done with the tasks run `docker-compose down` to remove the containers and other ctf files
+When done with the tasks run `docker compose down` to remove the containers and other ctf files

 ### Steps to complete